JackScottAU/Amethyst/README.md

 * 64-bit PCs (Architecture 'x86-64')
 * Raspberry Pi 5 (Architecture 'rpi-5')

-This repository contains the kernel, and is written in C/C++ with scatterings of architecture-specific assembly.
+This repository contains the kernel and device drivers, and is written in C/C++ with scatterings of architecture-specific assembly.
+THe user-mode applications will be in another repository when the time comes.

 ## Supported Platforms